'Robotic technology is rapidly developing...'

-‘Human-Robot Interaction (HRI) is a very multidisciplinary area,’ says international student Jakub Zlotowski, who is currently studying towards a PhD in Human Interface Technology at UC.
+‘Human-Robot Interaction (HRI) is a very multidisciplinary area,’ says Jakub Zlotowski, who completed a PhD in Human Interface Technology at UC.

-Jakub’s research is focused on the interactions between humans and robots.
-‘I am investigating the perception of robots’ anthropomorphism (human-likeness) and the characteristics of robots’ behaviour and embodiment that make them be perceived and treated to some degree like human beings.’
+‘I investigated the perception of robots’ anthropomorphism (human-likeness) and the characteristics of robots’ behaviour and embodiment that make them be perceived and treated to some degree like human beings.’

 ‘Robotic technology is rapidly developing and social and service robots already outnumber industrial robots.
 That leads to the need, not only to know how to create robots from the engineering perspective, but also to understand how humans interact with robots.’